Hexahedron

 The traditional city will not gracefully evolve from

-where it is
+what it is

 today to something that will work in the future.
 And even if it

-can, and in some places does, there needs to exist the pure expression
+can - and in some places does - there needs to exist the pure expression

 of an anti-thesis to